Adoptable Kittens

 When adopting kittens, it's better to have two or more from the same litter rather than one.
 Kittens have a LOT of energy and a friend, especially a littermate, is great for them, both mentally and physically.

-Pierce is a 4 week old DMH Orange/White Tuxedo/Maine Coon kitten.
-He is always on the move looking for his next adventure.
-But in quieter moments, Pierce loves to cuddle on your lap.
-He is cat box trained, dewormed, receiving his vaccination series and will be neutered before adoption.
-If you are looking for a sweet loveable kitten, come give Pierce a chance to love up on you.
-He will be available June 17th.
+Rian is a 7 month old DSH Tortico (Tortoiseshell & Calico) kitten.
+She is a unique kitten that wants to stamp your heart with her image forever.
+Rian is an independent young kitten checking out all new things that enter the rescue.
+She is cat box trained, dewormed, vaccinated and spayed.
+Rian would love to be adopted with one of her littermates, so they can continue to be explorers together.
 To adopt by application, send an email with your phone number and city and completed application to [email protected].
 An adoption application is at this link, https://www.quailwingsrescue.com/adoption-applications.html.
 We respond within 24 hours to applications, so look for email in your spam or junk folder if not in your normal email.
-DOB 3/17/25 Adoption Fee $100
+DOB 3/21/25 Adoption Fee $100

 |